stoic-dad/devcontainer-architecture/README.md

 ✅ Swapping to a Microsoft DevContainer base image for ARM stability
 ✅ Stripping fragile dependencies from Dockerfile
-✅ Validating reproducibility across personal + work Mac (both M1 ARM)
+✅ Validating reproducibility across 2 laptop's (both M1 ARM)
 ✅ Version-controlling a clean baseline in a private repo
 ✅ Creating this architecture documentation for future maintainers